Amazon set to launch its own Bitcoin rival

-Amazon is laying the groundwork for a new digital currency to rival Bitcoin for use on its own platforms and marketplaces, new job listings suggests.
+Amazon is laying the groundwork for a new digital currency for use on its own platforms and marketplaces, new job listings suggests.

 The ecommerce and cloud computing giant put out a call for talent to join its Digital and Emerging Payments (DEP) division, which is in the process of developing a mechanism whereby customers in emerging markets can “convert their cash into digital currency”.